opentripplanner/OpenTripPlanner/client-next/README.md

 ## Prerequisites

 Use latest LTS version of Node/npm (currently v18).
-Recommend using av version manager such as `nvm`.
+Recommend using a version manager such as `nvm`.

 The dev and production builds require graphql schema to be present at `../src/ext/graphql/transmodelapi/schema.graphql`.